ryan-leung/PHYS4650_Python_Tutorial/README.md

 The first hour will be introduction to python programming.
 The second hour will be hands-on session, feel free to join.
+The slides of the talk can be accessed by "Basic Python.pdf"

+If you find that the page run slow, download the pdf [HERE](https://github.com/ryan-leung/2016-JAN_python_workshop/raw/master/Basic%20python.pdf)